What are cookies?

 What sort of cookies does Silicon Labs use?

-Generally, our cookies perform up to three different functions.
+Generally, our cookies perform up to four different functions.

 Some cookies are essential for the operation of our website.
 For example, some cookies allow us to identify registered users and ensure they can access the pages that are only available to registered users.
 If a user opts to disable these cookies, the user will not be able to access all of the content on our website.